schrilax/schrilax.github.io/_teaching/2018-Q4-teaching-CDT.md

 ### Coding ###
 We will use Python for coding the assignment.
 The installation of Python on Mac is pretty simple and straightforward.
 Along with Python, you would require Numpy, Scipy and Matplotlib libraries.
 Please follow this simple [tutorial for installation](https://solarianprogrammer.com/2016/10/04/install-python-numpy-scipy-matplotlib-macos/).
 Apart from this, you would require [Scikit-learn](http://scikit-learn.org/stable/install.html).
 [Scikit-learn](http://scikit-learn.org/stable/install.html) is a ML library which is widely used and has pretty much all the ML algorithms implemented for end-users to use.
 Please follow [tutorial](http://scikit-learn.org/stable/install.html) for installing [Scikit-learn](http://scikit-learn.org/stable/install.html).

-Please take a look at this ([sample code](http://scikit-learn.org/stable/auto_examples/classification/plot_classifier_comparison.html#sphx-glr-auto-examples-classification-plot-classifier-comparison-py)) to understand how to invoke different classifiers on the data.

 ### Task ###
 Explore the different classifiers listed above.
 Perform hyperparameter tuning for the different classifiers and observe its effect on test set accuracy -
 - For ([NN](http://scikit-learn.org/stable/modules/neighbors.html#nearest-neighbors-classification)), explore the effect of of varying the number of nearest neighbors